jillesvangurp/geogeometry/README.md

 # Introduction

-GeoGeometry started out as a simple side project to help me come up with a list of geohashes that cover a particular geo shape.
+GeoGeometry started out as a simple side project to help me come up with a list of geo hashes that cover a particular geo shape.
 However, most of the recent work has actually gone into adding several implementations of common geometry algorithms.

-GeoGeometry is not the only implementation of these algorithms.
+GeoGeometry is of course not the only implementation of these algorithms.
 However, it is unique in the way it has been designed and the simplicity of using it.

 There are two driving design principles: